bimsarapathiraja/ballerina-proposals-bot/README.md

 # ballerina-proposals-bot

-ballerina proposals bot from Anupama.
+ballerina proposals bot by Anupama.

 Creates a HTML file